 If, during the pesticide registration process, the EPA finds a product to generally cause unreasonable adverse effects on the environment-including increased risk of injury to the untrained applicatorit will be classified as restricted-use.
 Because restricted-use products can be used only by certified applicators, the FIFRA amendments also called for each state to develop a program for training and certifying pesticide applicators.
 The certification program is designed to ensure that users of restricted-use products are properly qualified to handle and apply these materials safely and efficiently.
-A current list of restricted-use pesticides registered for use in Wisconsin may be downloaded from the University of Wisconsin Pesticide Applicator Training (PAT) website (https://fyi.uwex.edu/pat).
+A current list of restricted-use pesticides registered for use in Wisconsin may be downloaded from the University of Wisconsin Pesticide Applicator Training (PAT) website (https://fyi.extension.wisc. edu/pat) under Tools > PAT Tools.